qweek2/Centrality_NICA/README.md

 This files implemented to determine centrality at MPD/NICA experiment with FHCal.

+**The preliminary version of the code, requires more automatization, however, is currently working.**

 ## Files description

 **twod_gauss_energy_uni_distr.cpp** --- file for creating different histograms with dependencies (e.g. impact vs. angle, edep vs emax etc.).